willthbill/cfscripts/README.md

-# CfTools - scripts for CodeForces
+# CfScripts - a collection of scripts for CodeForces
-`cftools` is a collection of scripts for [CodeForces](https://codeforces.com) that uses the [CodeForces API](https://codeforces.com/apiHelp).
+`cfscripts` is a collection of scripts for [CodeForces](https://codeforces.com) that uses the [CodeForces API](https://codeforces.com/apiHelp).

 ## ✨ Scripts
-`cftools` currently include the following scripts:
+`cfscripts` currently include the following scripts:

 * **Comulative AC count**
     - Count how many problems were solved since a specific date.